spryker/devvm/README.md

-# Reference vagrant repository for Spryker SaltStack
+# Spryker OS - Reference repository for DevVM

 This repository contains Vagrantfile which is responsible for setting up initial state of the Dev VM.
+Provisioning of the machine is done using SaltStack.

 Please refer to the [Installation guide](http://spryker.github.io/getting-started/installation/guide/) to install Spryker.